Density of monochromatic infinite subgraphs II: Introduction

 \section{Introduction}

-It was proven by Ramsey \cite{Ramsey1929} that for every graph $G$ and every positive integer $r$, there exists a positive integer $N$ such that every $r$-coloring of $E(K_N)$ contains a monochromatic copy of $G$.
+It was proven by Ramsey \cite{Ramsey1929} that for every graph $G$ and every positive integer $r$, there exists a positive integer $N$ such that in every $r$-coloring\footnote{throughout the paper, an $r$-coloring of a graph $K$ will always mean an $r$-coloring of the edges of $K$} of $K_N$ there is a monochromatic copy of $G$.
 The smallest possible choice for $N$ is called the \emph{$r$-color Ramsey number} and is denoted by $R_r(G)$.
 Determining Ramsey numbers of different (families of) graphs is one of the central topics in combinatorics.
 In this paper, we are interested in similar problems for countably infinite graphs.
 (We will not consider uncountably infinite graphs and thus always mean ``countably infinite'' when we write ``infinite'' from now on.)

 Let $K_{\NN}$ be the graph on vertex set $\N$ with edge set edge set $\binom{\N}{2}$ (typically $\N$ denotes the set of positive integers and we typically begin counting at 1; however, there are certain situations where it is convenient to let $\N$ denote the non-negative integers or to start counting at 0, but this distinction will never have an impact on the results).
 Ramsey \cite{Ramsey1929} also proved that in every $r$-coloring of $K_\N$, there is a monochromatic copy of $K_\N$.
 Thus in order to make the problem quantitative, we will thus consider the density of the monochromatic graphs we are looking for.
 The \emph{upper density} of a graph $G$ with $V(G) \subset \N$ is defined as